niclaslindstedt/docker-backup/README.md

 [![Docker Build Status](https://img.shields.io/docker/cloud/build/niclaslindstedt/docker-backup.svg)](https://hub.docker.com/r/niclaslindstedt/docker-backup/builds/)
 [![Docker Automated build](https://img.shields.io/docker/cloud/automated/niclaslindstedt/docker-backup.svg)](https://hub.docker.com/r/niclaslindstedt/docker-backup/)

-Backs up your Docker volumes and/or data folders and stores them both short-term and long-term.
-Prune old backups after X days or when free space gets tight.
+Backup your Docker volumes and/or data folders and store them both short-term and long-term.
+Prune unwanted backups according to precise pruning settings, or when free space gets tight.

 **CAUTION: Do not use this for production environments.
 It has not been thorougly tested yet.**

 ## Features

-- Cron for precise backup schedules.
-- Backup any folder or Docker volume on your host machine.
+- Backup any Docker volume or folder on your host machine.
-- Easily restore backups.
+- Easily restore backups with one command.
+- Encrypt your backups for safe storage in the cloud.
+- Verify your backups' integrity with sfv checksums.
+- Cron scheduling for precise backup schedules.
 - Pause your other Docker containers during backup/restoration to prevent invalid states.

 ## Instructions